hasura/graphql-engine/manual/auth/sessions.rst

 When the gateway receives a request, it looks for a session auth token in the ``Bearer`` token of the ``Authorization`` header or in the ``cookie``.
-It then retrieves the user hasura_id and roles attached to this session token from the session store.
+It then retrieves the user ``hasura_id`` and roles attached to this user from the session store.
 This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream microservice.

+.. admonition:: Specific user role

+    By default the gateway sets the ``X-Hasura-Role`` value to the first role assigned to a user.
+    If a particular request has to be made with a specific role only, an additional header is set to specify the role to make the request with.
+This is necessary to ensure that the correct access is granted for users having multiple roles assigned.

 When the session token is absent from both the Authorization header and cookie, the gateway considers it as an ``anonymous`` request and adds the header ``X-Hasura-Role: